Umayyad rule in North Africa: Governance

 The conquest of the Maghreb led by Hassan ibn al-Nu'man and Musa ibn Nusayr established a new province that covered more than five times the land area of Byzantine Africa.
 This vast territory extended from the Atlantic Ocean in the west to the Western Desert in the east, and from the Mediterranean Sea in the north to the deep oases of the Sahara in the south.
 Due to its large size, it was divided into Ifriqiya, Tripolitania, Zab, and Sus, which were governed by 'amils (sub-governors), and were further subdivided into districts (kuras) and cantons (rustaqs), each with their own commander.
 Following the model of the Eastern provinces, the Maghreb was governed by a wali (governor) appointed by the Umayyad caliph from the capital of Damascus.

 Taxation

 As soon as Carthage fell to the Umayyads in 698, taxation was imposed.
 Hassan ibn al-Nu'man established the diwan and imposed the Kharaj Islamic tax on the town-dwellers of Ifriqiya and all remaining Christian Berbers.
 Yazid ibn Abi Muslim, who became governor of Ifriqiya in 720, re-imposed the jizyah on the Berber populations and expanded other taxes and tributes.

 Currency

 Immediately after the Umayyads captured Carthage in 698, Umayyad coins began to be minted.
 In 718–719, Latin inscriptions and dates were finally replaced by Arabic.
 Like Egypt and the Levant, North Africa operated with a Byzantine-style gold-standard currency, however this was eventually abandoned and replaced by a new Umayyad design.
 The new design rejected all imagery and used political and religious inscriptions in Arabic instead.
 This became the model of Islamic coinage for several hundred years.

+Slavery

+Ibn Abd al-Hakam recounts that the Arab General Hassan ibn al-Nu'man would often abduct "young, female Berber slaves of unparalleled beauty, some of which were worth a thousand dinars."
+Al-Hakam confirms that up to one hundred thousand slaves were captured by Musa ibn Nusayr and his son and nephew during the conquest of North Africa.
+In Tangier, Musa enslaved all the Berber inhabitants.
+Musa sacked a fortress near Kairouan and took with him all the children as slaves.
+The number of Berbers enslaved "amounted to a number never before heard of in any of the countries subject to the rule of Islam" up to that time.
+As a result, "most of the African cities were depopulated, [and] the fields remained without cultivation."
+Even so, Musa "never ceased pushing his conquests until he arrived before Tangiers, the citadel of their [Berbers’] country and the mother of their cities, which he also besieged and took, obliging its inhabitants to embrace Islam."